Simply-Static/simply-static/readme.txt

 = Search =

 Use a fully static search solution that does not rely on any Third-Party-Providers.
 It uses Fuse.js and creates an index of your whole website as a JSON file.
-The search supports autosuggestion and fuzzy logic and is by default way more convinient than your default WordPress search.
+The search supports autosuggestion and fuzzy logic and is by default way more convenient than your default WordPress search.

 Learn more about that [here](https://patrickposner.dev/docs/simply-static/search)

 = Comments =

 Enable comments on your static website without the requirement of Third-Party-Providers.
 Use your original WordPress website to process the comment.
-After a comment was made, Simply Static automatically exports a new static version of the post that got a new comment and you don't have to do anything.
+After a comment was submitted, Simply Static automatically exports a new static version of the post.
+You don't have to do anything.

 Learn more about that [here](https://patrickposner.dev/docs/simply-static/search)